Search Bank Ifsc or MICR Code

 What is ifs code ( IFSC ) ?

-It stands for "Indian Financial System Code" in short form known as IFSC or IFS Code.
+A unique code assigned to all branchs of banks.
+It stands for "Indian Financial System Code" in short form known as IFSC or ifsc Code.
 This code is not a random number.
 It have some patteren to identify bank and branch information.
 It is made up by total 11 characters out these first 4 characters represent a bank code, 5th place character is zero(0) and last 6 represent to branch code.
 Let's understand it by example